 To increase the production capability and maintain the quality of production in our facility, we must procure additional equipment.
 In periods of high market demand, the lead times from order to delivery of manufacturing equipment could be as long as 12 to 18 months.
-We also procure used equipment which can take longer to qualify into the manufacturing process, hence we may not be able to manufacture our products in a timely manner.
+We also procure used equipment which can take a long time to qualify into the manufacturing process, hence potentially delaying the manufacture our products.
 In addition, our manufacturing processes use many raw materials, including silicon wafers, chemicals, gases and various metals, and require large amounts of fresh water and electricity.
 Manufacturing equipment and raw materials generally are available from several suppliers.
 In several instances, however, we purchase equipment and raw materials from a single source.
 Shortages in supplies of manufacturing equipment and raw materials could occur due to an interruption of supply or increased industry demand.
 Any such shortages could result in production delays that may result in a loss of existing and potential new customers which may have a material adverse effect on our business and financial results.